Nmartin19/Nacho_Portfolio/README.md

 ## 👨‍💻 About Me

-Junior Data Analyst passionate about uncovering insights through data analysis.
+Data Analyst passionate about uncovering insights through data analysis.
 Looking to collaborate on data analysis projects in SaaS, gaming, or healthcare sectors.

 ### 🔗 Contact/collaborations